aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

         cursor.append("%-30s" % str(line))
 ```

-We would expect that this would keep writing output while the DB is availble, stop while it's failing over and restart when the DB has successfully failed over.
+We would expect that this would keep writing output while the DB is available, stop while it's failing over and restart when the DB has successfully failed over.

 Additionally because the DB connection does a DNS lookup our script will also print the IP address of the database it's currently connected to ... healthy output should look like this: